GoogleCloudPlatform/terraform-google-secured-data-warehouse/modules/bigquery/README.md

 - A taxonomy and two policy tags that are split into two layers: confidential and private.
 - A BigQuery dataset.
 - A BigQuery table where policy tags will be applied.
-- Two service accounts binded to policy tags.
+- Two service accounts that are bound to the policy tags.

 ## Usage